ricchasethi/DataSciency/A_B_testing/README.md

 - most ads day: Day that the person saw the biggest amount of ads
 - most ads hour: Hour of day that the person saw the biggest amount of ads

-The A/B testing is explored in the notebook: 'eda/kaggle_data.ipynb'
+The A/B testing is explored in the notebook: 'eda/kaggle_data.ipynb'.
+Poetry was used for package management.
+To install the packges in a virtual environment, type `poetry install`
+`source .venv/bin/activate`